Friday, October 19, 2007

 In all reviews and responsibilities, the Executive Committee Chairman will preside over the proceedings to insure an orderly and prompt decision from the committee.
 The number of appeals shall not be limited during the course of a season.
 All findings and rulings of the Executive Committee shall be final.
 Any decision may be reviewed by the ownership in the off-season.

 The Executive Committee has the right of refusal.
-This is the right of the Chairman to choose not to hear a case or dispute; a choice not to hear the case must be reasonable grounds for refusal.
+This is the option of the Chairman not to hear a case or dispute if he deems the case lacks merit.
+The colloquial name for this judgment shall be the "P.A.B.
+Rule," which would surely suit any complaint for which the Chairman employed this codicil.

-If any dispute involves a member of the Executive Committee, he shall abstain from the vote; at such a time the Commissioner shall act in lieu of the abstaining XC member.
-If the dispute involves the Commissioner and member of the XC or two XC members, the alternate member of the XC shall be active for the vote.
+If any dispute involves a member of the Executive Committee, he shall abstain from the vote; at such a time the alternate XC member shall act in lieu of the abstaining XC member.
+If the dispute involves the alternate and a sitting member of the XC or two XC members, the Commissioner shall be active for the vote.

 During a period of Executive Committee Oversight, the XCC also has the right to review a trade involving the Commissioner.
 This may be done at the Chairman’s discretion, without limitation on the number of reviews during the course of a season.